-If the client receives an error inSMB2 header of the response to the Oplock Break Acknowledgmentis zero, no further processing is required.
+If the Status field in the SMB2 header of the response to the Oplock Break Acknowledgment is zero, no further processing is required.

-Otherwise, the client MUST set Open.OplockLevel to SMB2\OPLOCK\LEVEL\NONE.
+Otherwise, the client MUST set Open.OplockLevel to SMB2 OPLOCK LEVEL NONE.

-3.2.5.19.4 (Updated Section) Receiving a Lease Break Response
+3.2.5.19.4 Receiving a Lease Break Response

-3.2.5.19.5 (Updated Section) If the Status field in the SMB2 header of the response to the Lease Break Acknowledgment Response

-Nois zero, no further processing is required for this response.
+If the Status field in the SMB2 header of the response to the Lease Break Acknowledgment is zero, no further processing is required.

-Otherwise, the client MUST set File.LeaseState to SMB2 LEASE NONE and Open.OplockLevel to SMB2 OPLOCK LEVEL NONE.
+Otherwise, the client MUST set File.LeaseState to SMB2\LEASE\NONE and Open.OplockLevel to SMB2\OPLOCK\LEVEL\NONE.